Chirooon/Person_management/README.md

 It has an admin console where you can either delete specific things from a person or delete all information you have ever saved

-The default username for the Admin log in is: `Admin` and pass is: `Admin123` but this can be changed as required
+The default username for the Admin login is: `Admin` and pass is: `Admin123` but this can be changed as required